Zaid-Ajaj/the-elmish-book/chapters/fable/compatibility.md

 ### Numeric types

-While Javascript only has the `Number` type (64-bit floating number, the same as `System.Double`) to represent numbers, the BCL has many numeric types besides `System.Double` with varying sizes that Fable implements with exact arithmetic precision out of the box: `System.Int16` (short), `System.Int64` (long), `System.Decimal` and `System.Numerics.BigInt` as well as the unsigned counter-parts of the integers.
+While Javascript only has the `Number` type (64-bit floating number, the same as `System.Double`) to represent numbers, the BCL has many numeric types besides `System.Double` with varying sizes.
+Fable implements those with exact arithmetic precision out of the box: `System.Int16` (short), `System.Int64` (long), `System.Decimal` and even `System.Numerics.BigInt` as well as the unsigned counter-parts of the integers.

 ### Date/Time